-New Year's Traditions and ResolutionsWelcome 2016 by learning about New Year's traditions from around the world with the Week in Rap Junior, Flocabulary's current events video for grades K to 5, and our accompanying lesson plan that combines social studies, research and writing.
+New Year's Traditions and ResolutionsWelcome the new year by learning about New Year's traditions from around the world with the Week in Rap Junior, Flocabulary's current events video for grades K to 5, and our accompanying lesson plan that combines social studies, research and writing.
 Students will research New Year's traditions from different countries and invent their own tradition.
 They'll also reflect on their proudest moments from the last year and goals for the upcoming year to write individual New Year's resolutions.

 The State of the UnionThis State of the Union lesson plan uses word cloud technology to analyze the president's annual speech.
 Students will use the Week in Rap to learn more about the content of up to four past State of the Union speeches and explore how the key issues have changed and/or remained the same.

 Learn More Vocabulary this Year!It's been proven that increased vocabulary means increased reading skills.
 So a new year means a new opportunity to refresh your direct vocabulary instruction.
 Use our vocabulary songs and videos for grades K-8, plus SAT vocabulary, to provide vocab enrichment for your class.
 Don't have time for all the songs?
 Use a few, or play these vocabulary mini games with the vocab you're already using.